 - Office Location:

 - Oliphant Hall 310

-- University of California, Los Angeles, Bachelor of Arts in French
+- University of California, Los Angeles, Bachelor of Arts

 - One of America's greatest and most acclaimed sopranos, Carol Neblett's career has spanned over forty years, performing opera's most coveted roles in the world's greatest opera houses, including the Metropolitan Opera, La Scala, Covent Garden, San Francisco Opera, Salzburg, Hamburg and Chicago Lyric Opera.

 Ms. Neblett began her career in 1964, at the age of eighteen, as a soloist with the Roger Wagner Chorale, making her professional debut at Carnegie Hall in Handel's Oratorio Esther.
 That same year, Ms. Neblett also appeared as the Angel in Respighi's Laud to the Nativity at the Los Angeles Music Center.
 From 1965 to 1969, under the guidance of impresario Sol Hurok, Ms. Neblett toured the world performing recitals, oratorio and symphonic concerts.

 Ms. Neblett made her operatic debut in 1969 with the New York City Opera as Musetta, in La Boheme.
 Amidst huge acclaim, she performed over twenty-five leading roles with the company over the next five years.
 Critical triumphs included the dual roles of Margherita and Helen of Troy in Boito's Mefistofele.
 Her performance of Korngold's Die Tote Stadt was so successful that it was subsequently recorded with the renowned Erich Leinsdorf conducting, and won a number of coveted awards, including a Grammy in 1975.